To email the author please click the CONTACT page header above.

 On Writing my first novel. . .

 The process of writing Around the Next Corner was not only freeing, it was fun.
 Mostly.
-The research--raising a guide dog puppy for 15 months--required a monumental commitment of time, energy, emotion and patience.
+The research was hair-raising.
+That is, I raised a yellow labrador guide dog puppy, the all-time champs in shedding.
+Raising "Lucca" for 15 months required a monumental commitment of time, energy, emotion and patience.
 It was the most profoundly rewarding research I've ever done for a writing project.

 I got the idea for the novel all at once, a lightning bolt strike of the muse.
 Could a woman who has lost herself to her roles of wife and mother expand herself and learn new lessons about love and adventure by raising and training a service puppy?
 And could that dog guide her out of her own particular darkness?